-Annually, our transport teams respond and transport approx. 8,000 calls.
-They respond throughout the state of Kentucky and surrounding states.
-UK HealthCare Adult transport, Critical Care, and EMCO specialty teams transports approx. 7,400 patients annually, 60 of those where treated by our ECMO team.
-The Neonate/Pediatric transport team based out of Kentucky Children's Hospital (KCH) transports approx. 780 patients annually.
+Annually, our transport teams respond to and transport approximately 12,000 calls throughout Kentucky and surrounding states.
+UK HealthCare Adult Transport, Critical Care, and ECMO specialty teams handle approximately 11,000 patient transports annually, with an average of 40 patients receiving treatment from our ECMO team.
+The Neonate/Pediatric Transport Team, based out of Kentucky Children's Hospital (KCH), transports approximately 1,000 patients annually.

-Both UKHC and KCH are dedicated to the needs of the patients within our home community as well as those who require specialty care across our state and region.
-Our team of medical providers includes specialists with expertise in the specialized areas of medical needs such as: anatomy of children, ECMO, intubations and ventilator management, extensive pharmacology training, and etc, which oftentimes is not available in smaller communities throughout the state of Kentucky.
+Both UKHC and KCH are committed to meeting the needs of patients within the Commonwealth as well as those requiring specialty care in neighboring areas.
+Our team of medical providers includes specialists with expertise in areas such as pediatric treatment, ECMO, intubations and ventilator management, and advanced pharmacology, among other critical skills often unavailable in smaller communities throughout Kentucky.

-The primary goal of the ambulance is to provide safe, reliable, timely healthcare access to patients across Kentucky and surrounding areas.
-These units will be staff by subspecialty care teams, including EMTs, Paramedics, RNs, Perfusionist as well as others based on the services being offered.
+The primary goal of these ambulances is to provide safe, reliable, and timely healthcare access to patients across Kentucky and surrounding areas.